tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * Why is it important to persist data?

-  **Answer:** Persisting data is generally a best practice, as it provides a method for data recovery should an application ever fail; data stored in transient in-memory data structures will be lost forever if the application itself terminates.
+  **Answer:** Persisting data is generally a best practice, as it provides a method for data recovery if an application fails; data stored in transient in-memory data structures will be permanently lost if the application itself terminates.
 Also, persisting data to a database allows for separate data analysis to be done at a later time, if desired.

 With the class, update the starter code to use an SQLite database to persist the data.
 Be sure to highlight the following points about SQLite: